 Cup Plant is a wonderful addition to any prairie, woods, bank, or butterfly garden.
 Reaching a large (tall) size for a perennial, this Wisconsin native brings a dominant vertical accent to any area.
 The blooms will open in a sunflower-like way during July and persist into September when the colder nights encourage the plant to seed.
 Cup Plant needs full sun and is easily propagated by seed collected in late September and October.
 Being tolerant of wet conditions, this is a perfect match for a rain garden or wet site.
 With the ability to grow to 8’ tall, Cup Plant has the power to over-crowd a smaller perennial garden.
 A central taproot will hold the large stalk steady while it spreads by shallow rhizomes to reproduce vegetatively.

 The name “cup plant” comes from the physical characteristic the plant has with its’ middle leaves.
 If you look closely, you’ll see that there are no petioles and that the opposite leaves are attached to form a cup.
 This cup will catch rainwater and will be used by insects and birds for water and nesting.

 Cup Plant flowers provide a wonderful feast for native bees, it also provides a balanced structure and materials for bees to nest.
 The water caught in the cup-like leaves allows it to be used as a birdbath for native populations and the large seed head is quite attractive to birds.
-Cup Plant will attract hummingbirds, butterflies, and all sorts of various wildlife to fill your landscape with beautiful wildlife diversity.
-Bees, wasps, bee flies, butterflies, and skippers are all frequent visitors.
+Cup Plant attracts hummingbirds, monarchs, skippers, moths, and a diversity of bees, wasps, and bee flies.
 Gold Finches are known to drink water from the cups and take shelter in the dense stems.
 Learn more about how to attract monarch to your yard.